-- 1.1 Maintain public vehicle access to the Queenstown Ice Arena and the car park adjacent to the Queenstown Bowling Club. - 1.2 Limit vehicle speeds on all public access roads to 20 km/h - 1.3 Maintain the existing layout for public access roads, entrances and major paths that date back to the original garden design. - 1.4 Provided controlled access to existing service lanes for park maintenance, event and emergency purposes - 1.5 Improve the appearance of the vehicle entry point to the Gardens via rationalisation of signs and the introduction of entrance ornamentation or gateway as resources permit
+- 1.1 Maintain public vehicle access to the Queenstown Ice Arena and the car park adjacent to the Queenstown Bowling Club. - 1.2 Limit vehicle speeds on all public access roads to 20 km/h - 1.3 Maintain the existing layout for public access roads, entrances and major paths that date back to the original garden design. - 1.3 Generally maintain the exiting layout for public access roads, entrances and major paths that date back to the original garden design, allowing for upgrades that improve the access, functionality and safety of the Gardens.
+(Amended 29 Oct 2020). - 1.4 Provide controlled access to existing service lanes for park maintenance, event and emergency purposes - 1.5 Improve the appearance of the vehicle entry point to the Gardens via rationalisation of signs and the introduction of entrance ornamentation or gateway as resources permit